Tutorial - Deploy your first application

 Step 5: Verify Access

-A DNS entry "*" already routes all URLs ending with ".external.votre-cluster-id.mk.ms-cloud-temple.com" to the IP address of the "external" ingress.
+A DNS entry "*" already points all URLs ending with ".external.votre-cluster-id.mk.ms-cloud-temple.com" to the IP of the "external" ingress.
+Applications published on this DNS suffix are therefore directly accessible.

 curl http://hello-world.external.votre-cluster-id.mk.ms-cloud-temple.com